“Tutuloy ka talaga?” mom reacted violently when I was about to leave the house.

 5 hours and 10 minutes after…

 I hurriedly went out and impatiently waited for a cab.
 The traffic was already building up from where I live and I really thought it was impossible to get a ride on that busy Friday morning.
 My heart was already pounding.
-My mind was already imagining all sorts of things.
+My mind was imagining all sorts of things.
 I was silently saying “Please, please, please.
-Sana i-allow ng Airphil kahit late na ako” as the night before, I registered for their free Web Check In service.
+Sana i-allow ng Airphil kahit late na ako” (Please, please, please.
+I hope Airphil allows me to check in despite being late!) as the night before, I registered for their free Web Check In service.

 Then after a couple more minutes of waiting, a taxi pulled over.
 It was one of those old Toyota taxi cabs and when I got in, an old man greeted me.
 “Nong, airport ta.
 Pwede ta magdali kay late na ko sa akong flight?”
+(To the airport Manong.
+Can we please hurry since I’m late for my flight?)
 I don’t know if he heard me as I didn’t see any sign of acknowledgement from him.
 It was already 8:10am.
 That was my longest and most agonizing taxi ride to date.
 The driver’s speed never improved.
 I was seeing cars overtaking us and all I was thinking was “I’m doomed!”
 What will the people I was supposed to meet in Davao say?
 It even crossed my mind that if ever I won’t make it I’ll totally cancel the trip as I don’t have enough funds to book for another flight to Davao.

 Finallly!
 We arrived at the Mactan International Airport.
 After paying 100 pesos to the cab driver, I hurriedly went inside the airport as if I was one of the contestants of the Amazing Race.
 Their clock registered 8:23 am.
 I was already prepared to charm the Airphil Express personnel when I reached their counter and when I handed my documents, the lady behind the counter simply processed my flight docs and soon handed me my boarding pass.
 I let out a sigh of relief at that point.
 Whew!
 So I guess that was it!
 I was really going to Davao! =)